HealthyFryOption/RogueNFT/README.md

 - The higher the level of an NFT, the more detailed the generated stories will be.
 - Merging NFTs is a high-risk, high-reward action.
 Merged NFTs lose all XP and adventures, but you get to skip to higher levels faster.
 - After every adventure, the NFT will have a cooldown period of 5 minutes

+## Future Improvements
+1. To include a generated image of the RogueHero during minting.
+The art should be in a 2D Pixel TileMap artstyle.
+2. To include better session management during user login
+3. To include the features of items, that users has a small chance of finding during adventures.
+Making it tradable between wallets.
+4. Items to give special advantage to RogueHeroes that uses it.
+Their artstyle will be re-generated to include the item.

 ## System Setup
 ### Prerequisites